-Vault PKI Integration.
-Added Vault PKI integration to provides stronger security with Vault-protected signing keys and facilitates integration with existing Vault PKIs.
+Custom PKI Integration.
+Added Vault PKI integration with support for Vault-protected signing keys and ability to integrate with existing Vault PKIs.
 See Istio Vault CA Integration for more information.

 cluster.local) Trust Domains.
 Added support for organization- or cluster-specific trust domains in the identities.